-The compressor is called the “heart” of the fridge as it pumps the Freon (the blood in this case) throughout the coils embedded in the refrigerator.
-A breakdown in the compressor will make your fridge unusable – and once it breaks, is replacing it a wise decision, or should you buy a new refrigerator?
+The compressor is the most important part of a refrigerator.
+So much so that it is called the “heart” of the fridge.
+It pumps the Freon (the refrigerant gas that produces the cooling effect) throughout the coils embedded in the refrigerator.
+Once the compressor breaks, the fridge becomes instantly unusable.
+This begs the question: is replacing the compressor a wise decision, or should you buy a new refrigerator all together?

-Repairing or replacing the compressor of a refrigerator is a costly affair.
-Not only does the compressor cost as much as half of the price you bought the refrigerator for, but the labor cost is also significant owing to the complicated nature of the job.
+Repairing or replacing the compressor of a refrigerator is a costly affair, and thus I generally do not recommend having the compressor replaced or repaired when it breaks.
+In fact, the compressor may cost as much as half of the price you bought the refrigerator for.
+Moreover, the labor cost is also significant owing to the complicated nature of the job.

 In this article, we will discuss whether it is wise to repair or replace the compressor of the fridge or not.